edwardgoldring/website/content/home/projects.md

 *Succession* (book manuscript, with Austin S. Matthews)

-"{{% staticref "files/GSA_PoP_FinalPDF.pdf" %}}Blame Shifting in Autocracies Following Large-scale Disasters: Evidence from Turkey{{% /staticref %}}" (with Jonas Willibald Schmid and Fulya Apaydin) - accepted at *Perspectives on Politics*

 "Military Purges and Authoritarian Leader Survival" (with Austin S. Matthews)

 "Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng)